helgisol/RepData_PeerAssessment1/PA1_template.md

 For total number of filled steps taken per day we have the following **mean**=10766.19 and **median**=10766.19.

-As we see, existance of NA values in steps variable leads to big frequency at zero value in histogram.
+As we see, existance of NA values in steps' variable leads to less kurtosis coefficient, less frequency at mode position, and existing small difference between mean and median.

 ## Are there differences in activity patterns between weekdays and weekends?